Eucharistic Miracle of Lanciano

 1.4 - Absorption–elution test

 Linoli performed the absorption–elution test on eluates from both the ‘flesh’ and the ‘blood.’
 Both eluates reacted with anti-A and anti-B antisera, indicating that they belong to blood group AB.
-To ensure that these reactions were not caused by nonspecific background effects, Linoli included substrate controls made from blotting paper that had never come into contact with the samples, which produced no agglutination.
+To ensure these reactions were not caused by nonspecific background effects, Linoli included substrate controls made from blotting paper that had never come into contact with the samples, which produced no agglutination.
+He also determined that his samples were unlikely to be explained by adventitious contamination.
 In 1991, the AB result was reproduced by the University of Siena.14

 Linoli examined the protein profile of the ‘blood’ using cellulose acetate electrophoresis.
 The electrophoretic tracing showed a regular distribution of serum protein fractions, matching the pattern of human blood serum.
 Linoli emphasized that the sequence and proportions of the fractions were “completely regular and comparable to that of fresh serum,” confirming the eluate retained the profile of human serum despite its antiquity.
-The values were consistent with the blood serum of humans and other primates, but not with common domestic animals.15
+The values were most consistent with the blood serum of humans as opposed to the blood serum of common domestic animals.16

 2. Origination